 Rattlesnake Safety

-Rattlesnakes are the only dangerous snake to people in the San Francisco Bay Area, but they do not want to hurt you.
+Rattlesnakes are the only dangerous snake to people in the San Francisco Bay Area, but they do not want to bite you.

 Snake bites happen when people accidentally step on them or attempt to kill them.
-Biting is the snakes last line of defense against predators, such as people.
-While a rattlesnake bite will really suck, if you seek immediate medical attention, you will recover.
+Biting is the snake’s last line of defense against predators.
+If you see a rattlesnake, just give it lots of space, and you can both go on with your day.

-Be extra alert when moving wood or picking up sticks
+-Be extra alert when moving wood, rocks or picking up sticks.

 What if there’s a rattlesnake in my yard?